-When feeding your father, only put one teaspoon of food in his mouth at once.
+When feeding your father, only put one teaspoon of food in their mouth at once.
 Alternate spoonfuls of solids and liquids.

 Older adults who seem to have endless appetites often forget they have just eaten.
 Put stickers on the clock for mealtimes so they can see how long it is until the next meal.
 Making small nutritious snacks available throughout the day is also helpful.

 Your parent should never lie down right after a meal -- that is the most common cause of indigestion.
 (Eating too fast is the second most common cause.)
-Make sure Mom sits or stands for at least an hour after she eats.
+Make sure Mom sits or stands for at least an hour after they eat.